 Updated to add this DIY clay will not be the same consistency of polymer clay.
 While it can be a substitute for polymer clay in some applications it is not meant to be a replica of polymer clay.
 This DIY clay is super soft.
 It is perfect for lots of arts and crafts projects and an amazing sensory experience just to follow the recipe and make your own clay!

 How to make air dry clay, the easy way….

 Mix all air dry clay ingredients together in a large mixing bowl till smooth.
 Chances are your DIY clay will still be sticky mess at this point.
-Don’t worry- this is normal and it will get better!
+Do not panic- this is normal and it will get better!